nordin-johan/lemon/README.md

 * __Object oriented__

-	Lemon lets you build your applications with a scaleable object oriented approach.
+	Lemon lets you build your applications with a simple and scaleable object oriented approach.

 * __Single and multi threaded__